Hair Loss in Women and Men

 Hair Loss Research

-We can summarize our results by observing that Serenoa repens could lead to an improvement of androgenetic alopecia.
+We can summarize our results by observing that Serenoa repens improves androgenetic alopecia.
 Source: Int J Immunopathol Pharmacol.
 2012 Oct-Dec;25(4):1167-73.
 Comparitive effectiveness of finasteride vs Serenoa repens in male androgenetic alopecia: a two-year study.

 Rossi A, Mari E, Scarno M, Garelli V, Maxia C, Scali E, Iorio A, Carlesimo M.